-Within the Cotswolds Area of Outstanding Natural Beauty (AONB), or on land that may affect its setting, great weight will be given to the conservation and enhancement of the natural and scenic beauty of the landscape whilst taking account of the biodiversity interest and the historic and cultural heritage.
-Major development proposals will only be acceptable where it is demonstrated to be in the national interest and that there is a lack of alternative sustainable development sites.
+Within the Cotswolds Area of Outstanding Natural Beauty (AONB), great weight will be given to the conservation and enhancement of the natural and scenic beauty of the landscape whilst taking account of the biodiversity interest and the historic and cultural heritage.
+Where development is proposed in a location which would affect the setting of the AONB, it must be demonstrated that it would not adversely impact upon the natural beauty of the AONB.